Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

 ### Acknowledgements
 A big thanks to the Slack community hosting the fellow students, tutors and mentors for Code Institute's program; they have been great mental and technical support in getting this milestone done.
-A special thanks to my mentor Narender for making the time to go through the project with me, giving me tips and hints and supporting me throughout the development.
+A special thanks to my mentor Narender Singh for making the time to go through the project with me, giving me tips and hints and supporting me throughout the development.